PhenixCollaboration/web/_results/hepdata.md

 Only after each item in the submission is approved the PHENIX HEPData coordinator can finalize the submission.
 At this point, it becomes globally visible on the HEPData portal and the process is complete.

-Please contact the {% include navigation/pagelink.md folder=site.about name='contact' tag='DAP Team' %} for
+Please contact the {% include navigation/pagelink.md folder=site.about name='dap_contact' tag='DAP Team' %} for
 more information.